Battle of Stoney Creek: Battle

 A series of events coincided to change the course of the battle.
 General Winder ordered the U.S. 5th Infantry to protect the left flank.
 In doing so, he created a gap in the American line while at the same time leaving the artillery unsupported by infantry.
 Simultaneously, the other American commander, John Chandler, hearing musket shots from the far right of the American line and having already sent his staff officers off with other orders, rode out to investigate personally.
-But his horse fell (or was shot – Chandler used both excuses at different times) and he was knocked out in the fall.
+But his horse fell (or was shot – Chandler gave both versions at different times) and he was knocked out in the fall.

 Major Charles Plenderleath, commanding the British 49th Regiment, was able to ascertain the position of the American artillery when two field guns fired in quick succession.
 Realising the importance of possession of the guns, he gathered troops of Fitzgibbon's and other nearby companies to charge the guns before they could reload.
 First to volunteer for what could be a suicidal attack were 23-year-old sergeant Alexander Fraser and his 21-year-old brother Peter, a corporal in Fitzgibbon's company, with 20 to 30 others.
 With bayonets fixed, Plenderleath led the charge up Gage's Lane, volunteers following at a run, all fearing that the next discharge from the cannons might annihilate them.
 However, the U.S. 2nd Artillery under the command of Captain Nathaniel Towson at that moment responded to an order to cease firing, unaware of the British troops advancing on their position.
 The gunners were without arms of their own.
 The British charged the field guns, and when they were within a few yards of the gun emplacement, the men began yelling "Come on, Brant".
 They set upon the helpless gunners, bayoneting man and horse, quickly overrunning and capturing the position before continuing on to engage the U.S. 23rd Infantry which got off one round before the momentum of the 49th scattered them.
 The remaining British forces followed soon after.